What teacher training programs are offered in your country? What is the average duration of these training programs?

 But because of the intervention of the government through the Minister of Education, some also go to the province where there’s an additional allowance called the “hard to reach allowance”.
 Like the farer you are from the highway or the farer you are in the rural area, the more allowance you have.
 This can motivate people to move there.
 Also, if you go to the rural areas, the cost of living is lower compared to the urban areas.
 Some of the schools have their quarter where teacher can stay.
 You don’t need to pay for housing, you are given a house free and the houses are always inside the school ground.”

-Most of the quality teachers are concentrated in the urban areas
+Most of the qualified teachers are concentrated in the urban areas

 Is it working?